Kyriosity/read-write/README+/software/mngmnt/README.md

 + facilitates development,
 + spares human resources (especially in procedures and pushover tasks),
-+ increases code quality and decreases errors,
++ improves code quality and prevents errors,
 + automates routines.

-And not because chosen methodologies and tools are on trend.
+And not because chosen methodologies and tools are massively promoted.

 ### Technical advantages expected

 + Intuitive environment with short learning curves and minor maintenance.
 + Limited branching and staging for justified "autonomy".<sup>🌵</sup>
-+ Barriers for commits of bad code (copy-pasted, violations of guidelines and styles, obsolete features, anti-patterns).
++ Barriers for commits of bad code (copy-pasted, violations of guidelines and styles, obsolete features, anti-patterns, experimental hooks).
 + Eager use of code automation tools (including own frameworks).
 + Automated workflow of issues.<sup>⚙️</sup>